1 "If Duh!"

 Describe five different pairs of hands.
 (Some things to consider

-might be color; teture; shape; symmetry; condition; scars; tattoos;
+might include color; texture; shape; symmetry; condition; scars;

-jewlery; etc.) For each pair of hands assign a name and a profession.
+tattoos; jewelry; etc.) For each pair of hands assign a name

 C.M.
 Mayo's podcast "How